The Dish on Dazzling Dinners

 Orange flavor pairs beautifully with bitter foods and licorice-flavored ingredients.

 Preparation.
-Select vegetables with a bitter component such as eggplant, green pepper, or carrot.
+Select vegetables with a bitter component such as summer squash or eggplant.
 Avoid sweet vegetables such as red pepper.
-Brush vegetables with olive oil mixed with ground fennel or anise seeds and grill.
+Brush vegetables with olive oil mixed with ground fennel or anise seeds and gr ill.

 The inspiration for this dish comes from Wikipedia’s history of ice cream.
 As early as 400 B.C., the Persians had a special summer dish for royalty that used rose water and vermicelli with saffron-flavored ice.
 A couple of centuries later, Chinese were eating a frozen mixture of milk and rice.
 These two facts suggested pairing saffron rice with an ice cream.
 We chose lime sherbet for gorgeous color contrast and because a favorite rice dish of ours uses saffron and kaffir lime.